Skip to main content

 Solution.

-About half or a little more than half of the values appear to fall between 4 and 10, so maybe a standard deviation of around 3 hurricanes?
+About half or a little more than half of the values appear to fall between 4 and 10, so a reasonable estimate of the standard deviation would around 3 hurricanes.

-Conjecture: How do you think the standard deviation from (g) compares to the standard deviation of the full dataset?
+Conjecture: How do you think the standard deviation from question 7 compares to the standard deviation of the full dataset?
 Explain your reasoning.

 Hint.